cwrai/cwrai.github.io/_pages/about.md

 🏆 2024.01.01 Appointed Distinguished Consultant at the Centre for Cognitive and Brain Sciences, University of Macau.

 📚 Publications
-You can find my research articles on my [Publications profile] .
+You can find my research articles on my [Publications profile](https://cwrai.github.io/publications/).

 📁 Resources
 - AI-driven molecular design and generative modeling projects